 She was appointed Vice President of the negotiations delegation in February 2012, and participated in the Riyadh 2 conference as a member in the Syrian Negotiations Committee.

-Because she is, to a large extent, far from the spotlight, Alice Mufarrej has not been one of the opposition figures facing accusations relating to integrity, while her opposition to Islamist movements is well-known.
+Alice Mufarrej has not been among the opposition figures facing accusations relating to integrity, while her opposition to Islamist movements is well-known.

 Alice now works in coordination with the European Union to support women’s political empowerment to ensure their representation in local councils and the importance of their participation in security matters on the ground, in order to achieve a safe and neutral environment in all local councils and agencies.
 She is also working to coordinate with international organizations at the official state level to show the legal aspect of the prisoner’s issue and not to politicize it as a blackmail card and to prevent violations in official and secret prisons.